-DHCP Lease The length of time for the IP address lease.

-Time: Enter the Lease time in minutes.
+DHCP Lease Time: The length of time for the IP address lease.
+Enter the Lease time in minutes.

-Always Enable this feature to broadcast your networks

-Broadcast: DHCP server to LAN/WLAN clients.
+Always Broadcast: Enable this feature to broadcast your networks DHCP server to LAN/WLAN clients.

-NetBIOS NetBIOS allows LAN hosts to discover all Announcement: other computers within the network, enable this feature to allow the DHCP Server to offer

-NetBIOS configuration settings.
+NetBIOS NetBIOS allows LAN hosts to discover all other computers within the network, enable this feature to allow the DHCP Server to offer NetBIOS configuration settings.

-Learn NetBIOS Enable this feature to allow WINS information to from WAN: be learned from the WAN side, disable to allow manual configuration.
+Learn NetBIOS Enable this feature to allow WINS information to be learned from

 DHCP SERVER SETTINGS

 Use this section to configure the built-in DHCP Server to assign IP addresses to the computers on your network.

-Enable DHCP Server :
+Enable DHCP Server : ▼

-DHCP IP Address Range : 192.168.0.100 to 192.168.0.199
+DHCP IP Address Range: 192.168.0.100 to 192.168.0.199

-DHCP Lease Time : 10080 (minutes)
+DHCP Lease Time : 1440 (minutes)

-Always broadcast : (compatibility for some DHCP Clients)
+Always broadcast: ☑ (compatibility for some DHCP Clients)

 NetBIOS announcement :

-Learn NetBIOS from WAN:
+Learn NetBIOS from WAN : П

 NetBIOS Scope : (optional)

-NetBIOS node type: Broadcast only (use when no WINS servers configured)
+NetBIOS node type : Broadcast only (use when no WINS servers configured)

 Point-to-Point (no broadcast)

 Mixed-mode (Broadcast then Point-to-Point)

 Hybrid (Point-to-Point then Broadcast)

 Primary WINS IP Address :

 Secondary WINS IP Address :